-Shelby will begin her new role as the Youth and Camp director when camp ends in August of 2017 as she transitions from her current role as Camp B'nai Ami's Assistant Director.
+Shelby began her new role as the Youth and Camp director in August 2017.

 I am a 20 year veteran of early childhood education in the St. Louis Jewish community and I am thrilled to be the Director of Early Childhood Education at B’nai Amoona.
 I have taught at Epstein Hebrew Academy as well as Temple Israel's Deutsch Early Childhood Center and Hebrew school.
 I also served as co-director of the Rabbi Mark and Carol Shook Camps of Temple Israel during the summers.
 In my most recent position, I was the Director of Education at Kol Rinah.

 I graduated from the University of Kansas with a Bachelor of Arts in Education from the University of Kansas and have been married to Kenny for the same number of years.
 I have two sons, Danny at Wash U law school and Ben at Drake University, We love spending time together and traveling.